-- Credit institutions, also known as banks – they can take the deposits from the consumers and they can issue the credit-money
+- Credit institutions, also known as banks – can take the deposits from the consumers, and they can issue the credit-money

-- Credit Providers – they can give credit with their own money (for example via bond issuing) or from pooled client money
+- Credit Providers can give credit with their own money (for example, via bond issuing) or pooled client money.

 - Credit Intermediaries – they intermediate the credit from the Credit Institutions and Creditor Providers to the consumers

-As Nexo is issuing fiat loans against the crypto assets, then they need to be licensed at least as Credit Intermediary if not Credit Provider.
-Additionally, when providing services to other European Countries, they should register (passport) in every EU country, where their clients are located.
+As Nexo is issuing fiat loans against the crypto assets, they need to be licensed at least as a Credit Intermediary if not Credit Provider.
+Additionally, when providing services to other European Countries, they should register (in the legal term “passport”) in every EU country where their clients are located.
 However, this registration might be challenged, as there is no jurisdiction or no legal entity visible on the Nexo website.

 Requirements to Financial Institution Licence